 To make the best possible estimate of both carbon fee costs and carbon dividends, some information about living arrangements is needed.
 The more people share a residence (house, condo, or apartment), the lower the per-person electricity and heating costs are likely to be.
 In some cases, an individual or family group might share their residence with others who receive their dividends separately and perhaps pay a portion of utility costs, so the calculator needs to know this in order to allocate both dividend amounts and carbon costs as accurately as possible.

 Indirect carbon fee costs, referring to CO2 that is emitted during the production of other goods and services like food, electronics, clothing, etc., are included in the calculations.
-These costs account for 50 to 60 percent of carbon costs for most households.
+These costs account for 40 to 50 percent of carbon costs in most households.
 Direct carbon fee costs, on the other hand, denote the money you spend on energy you use directly — gasoline, electricity, and natural gas or other heating fuel.

 How precise are these results?